T3th/dhbzmcjn/vwlspixq.md

 - Disaster Recovery Datacenter
 - Backup System Replacement - Lead ( Ongoing )

-I believe it's thanks to knowledge of the technologies and my approach to organisation and people that I quickly became a trusted pair of hands to 4 IT managers in my time at Jagex.
-As a result of that I've been involved in the majority of disasters and incidents that have occurred.
-My duties during these have included technical lead, investigation / forensics.
+I quickly became a trusted pair of hands to 4 IT managers in my time at Jagex.
+As a result of that I've been involved in the response to the majority of disasters and incidents.
+My duties during these have included technical lead, investigation / forensics and communication.
 As a result I've also been involved in liaison between internal and external incident response teams, internal and external legal teams as well as law enforcement agencies.

 Disasters and Incidents include:
 - Exchange Recovery